-FIRE 105 Fire Studies
+FIRE 105 Fire Studies & Stayin' Alive FIG 4 cr.

 This course is designed to be the initial course of the Fire Science Technology program.
 It is recommended for students new to the fire service.
 The course is a survey of the fire protection field, with emphasis on developing an awareness of history, organization, career options, and study skills.